Hunter-Plus/Rust-in-Ethereum/README.md

 - A well-rounded demonstration of Rust language features, from fundamental to advanced.
 - A kick-starter in Ethereum or blockchain development for those with Rust skills.
 - A collection of good codes that can be used as a quick reference.
+- A reference for the mostly used Rust crates for Ethereum development.

 Any forms of contribution are welcomed!
 Thanks for your attention, enjoy, and be patient!